 Every company is required to inform the stock exchange about any important event, which can influence its share price.
 Such events include buying or selling of shares by its promoters, commissioning of new manufacturing capacity, any merger or acquisition proposals, appointment or resignation of any senior management personnel/director etc. Such announcements are available at the website of the stock exchange.

-An investor should read various corporate announcements made by the company as these would keep him aware of latest developments within and related to the company.
+An investor should read various corporate announcements made by the company as these would keep him aware of the latest developments within and related to the company.
 Many of these announcements would help her make additional buying or selling decisions in shares of the company.

 Quarterly Monitoring of Stocks